 I think the kitchen turned out the best.
 It’s a great mix of retro styling with modern upgrades.

 I’ve only been doing this a few months so this is all a work in progress.
 The central air doesn’t seem to be working well so I need to check into that.
 Future projects will be replacing the skirting around the home, painting the exterior, and reinstalling all the awnings and shutters.
 Adding some nice landscaping, too.

 Living Room is cozy, modern, and has lots of light!

 The advice you would give someone about buying and living in a mobile home?

 Well, honestly, if I had to do it again I may have waited for something in the $3000.00 range that didn’t need as much work.
 That way, I could have spent the rest of the money on cosmetic stuff.

 Thanks so much for letting us share your gorgeous home, Kirk!
-And thank you for reading Mobile and Manufactured Home Living!
+And thank you for reading Mobile Home Living!